rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 [![](/images/sign-acs5.png "sign-acs5.png")]({{site.url}}/images/sign-acs5.png)

-## 5. Install Stackrox / RHACS using GitOps
+## 5. Install StackRox / RHACS using GitOps

-Now it's time to install Stackrox / RHACS in our cluster de Kubernetes.
+Now it's time to install StackRox / RHACS in our cluster de Kubernetes.
 We will use again GitOps to deploy all the components needed.

-* We will be using the [ACS GitOps repository](https://github.com/rcarrata/rhacs-gitops/tree/main/apps/acs) within our ArgoApp for deploy Stackrox:
+* We will be using the [ACS GitOps repository](https://github.com/rcarrata/rhacs-gitops/tree/main/apps/acs) within our ArgoApp for deploy StackRox:

 ```bash
 cat <<EOF | kubectl apply -f -